Last Updated on March 29, 2023 by amy

 Nerd glasses used to be the bane of a teenager’s existence.
 But strangely enough, they’re now back in style.
-No, not the frames with a crack in the lenses or the tape on the bridge – it’s that big, thick, and oversized pair of black “nerd glasses” that are coming back into style.
+No, not the frames with a crack in the lenses or the tape on the bridge – that big, thick, oversized pair of black “nerd glasses” are coming back into style.

 Like the other glasses listed so far, the frames in Malcolm X express a smart look; they perfectly exude a form of confidently determined intelligence.
-But the nerd glasses in Malcolm X don’t quite express a typical nerd vibe because of the boldness of the browlines.
+But the nerd glasses in Malcolm X don’t quite say a typical nerd vibe because of the boldness of the browlines.
 The browlines help to suggest a sort of aggressive intelligence.
-And as Malcolm X’s career was a bit controversial in terms of his activism and his philosophy, these nerd glasses fit rather well as an expression of dangerous brilliance.
+And as Malcolm X’s career was a bit controversial in terms of his activism and his philosophy, these nerd glasses fit well as an expression of dangerous brilliance.

-So maybe not all of us are maniacally obsessed with trying to top our co-workers with bone colored business cards with Silian Rail lettering and subsequently secretly desiring to choke them when we can’t.
+So maybe not all of us are maniacally obsessed with trying to top our co-workers with bone-colored business cards with Silian Rail lettering and secretly desiring to choke them when we can’t.
 Let’s be honest, Patrick Bateman is a little weird.
 But that doesn’t keep his frames from being one of the top nerd glasses to be featured on film.
 Kind of like Harry Potter, the glasses that Patrick Bateman adorns doesn’t quite strike us as the stereotypical kind of nerd glasses that we might be used to.

 How to Marry a Millionaire

 Can Marilyn Monroe be considered a nerd?
 From what we know of her, probably not.
 But that’s beside the point, as she plays a role in the film How to Marry a Millionaire, which features her with a pair of nerd glasses.
 In this and many other movies she starred in, the nerd glasses Marilyn Monroe dons are a pair of cat eyeglasses.